Arena Publishing Co.: Company history

-Cover of The Arena, monthly flagship publication of the Arena Publishing Co.
+Cover of The Arena, the monthly flagship publication of the Arena Publishing Co.

-Headquartered in Copley Square in Boston, the firm specialized in fiction and non-fiction books on the progressive causes of the 1890s.
-Though in existence for only a short period, from 1890 to 1896, Arena issued books by several important progressive figures of the time.
-The firm has been called "the notoriously radical Arena Publishing Company."
+Headquartered in Copley Square in Boston, Arena Publishing specialized in fiction and non-fiction books on the progressive causes of the 1890s.
+Though in existence for only a short period, from 1890 to 1896, Arena issued books by several important figures of the Progressive Era, and was famous for its outspoken editorial stance and willingness to publish controversial works.

-Arena released books on political and economic reform and progressive religious movements (including books written by Flower).
+Arena released books on political and economic reform and progressive religious movements, including books written by Flower himself.
 The company's promotional materials advertised "important books for thoughtful people" on "progressive modern thought and effort."
 It issued a number of the utopian novels that were a prominent feature of American literature in the late 19th century, along with related speculative and science fiction.
-"Arena Publishing Company of Boston published twenty or more fantastic fiction volumes between 1892 and 1896."
-Gustavus W. Pope's Journey to Venus the Primeval World; Its Wonderful Creations and Gigantic Monsters (1895) is one example.
+According to one historian, the firm "published twenty or more fantastic fiction volumes between 1892 and 1896."